kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

 ## About

-This starter was developed for the [Lightning Jar ](URL 'https://lightningjar.com')Lightning Jar team.
+This starter was developed for the [Lightning Jar ](URL 'https://lightningjar.com') team.
 It's designed to get one up and running quickly on a new project using:

 - Sveltekit (@sveltejs/kit ^1.0.0-next.491) -- application framework
 - Svelte (^v3.50.1) - JS framework